-Homestead, Exempt Property, Family Allowance and the Elective Share:
+Homestead, Exempt Property, Family Allowance and the Elective Share

-If the decedent is survived by a spouse and one or more descendants, the surviving spouse is entitled a life estate in the homestead, with a vested remainder to the descendants living at the time of the decedent's death, per stirpes.
+If the decedent is survived by a spouse and one or more descendants, the surviving spouse is entitled to a life estate in the homestead, with a vested remainder to the descendants living at the time of the decedent's death, per stirpes.
 Sec.
 732.401(1).
-In lieu of a life estate under subsection (1), the surviving spouse may elect to take an undivided one-half interest in the homestead as a tenant in common, with the remaining undivided one-half interest vesting in the decedent's descendants in being at the time of the decedent?s death, per stirpes.
+In lieu of a life estate under subsection (1), the surviving spouse may elect to take an undivided one-half interest in the homestead as a tenant in common, with the remaining undivided one-half interest vesting in the decedent's descendants in being at the time of the decedent's death, per stirpes.
 Sec.
 732.401(2)

 The surviving spouse, or, if there is no surviving spouse, the children of the decedent have the right to the "exempt property."
 Exempt property shall consist of: